Do you remember when you learned how to set goals?

 However, goal setting is a practice that operates on a set of specific skills—and luckily, these skills are relatively easy to teach.

 As with most skills, it’s best to start teaching goal setting early.
-Although parents are perhaps the best source of skill-building and development for their children, it’s vital to have some goal setting material in students’ curriculum as well.
+Although parents are perhaps the best source of skill-building and development for their children, it’s vital to have some goal setting material in the school curriculum as well.
 Learning how to set goals in school and seeing goal setting modeled by peers and teachers is a great way to encourage effective goal setting in children.

-Read on to learn about why goal setting is a great addition to the curriculum from elementary school all the way up to college, and how it can best be incorporated.
+This article will explore why goal setting is a great addition to the curriculum from elementary school all the way up to college, and how it can best be incorporated.